DJERLO/attendance-monitoring-system/README.md

 - The system shall allow employees to log attendance from any location with internet access, using their webcam.
 - Attendance can be marked remotely or onsite as long as the employee's face is recognized by the system.

 ##   Non-Functional Requirements

+###   Accuracy:

+* The system must ensure accurate facial recognition to prevent attendance fraud.

-### Performance:
+###   Efficiency:

-- The system must detect and recognize faces with a response time of less than 500 milliseconds.
-- The system should only process and send face data to the server every 2000 milliseconds to prevent excessive server requests.
+* The system must streamline the attendance process and reduce administrative workload.
 ###   Security:

-- Facial data shall not be stored locally on the client side but processed in real-time for recognition.
-- Data transferred between the client and server must be encrypted to ensure the security and privacy of employee information.
-- User authentication data will be securely managed using Django Allauth.
+* The system must provide secure storage of attendance data and prevent unauthorized access.

-### Usability:
+###   Reliability:

-- The system interface must be user-friendly and accessible to employees without requiring technical knowledge.
+* The system must function consistently and reliably.
-- Employees shall receive feedback after logging attendance (e.g., confirmation messages).

-### Availability:
+###   Maintainability:

-- The system must be available 24/7, allowing employees working different shifts or remotely to log their attendance anytime.
+* The system should be easy to update and troubleshoot.

-### Constraints
+##   Constraints

-1. **Device Compatibility**: The system is designed to work optimally on devices with modern web browsers (Chrome, Firefox, Safari, etc.) and may not function correctly on outdated browsers or devices.

-2. **Camera Quality**: The effectiveness of the facial recognition feature depends on the quality of the camera used.
-Low-resolution cameras may result in inaccurate identification.

-3. **Lighting Conditions**: The system requires adequate lighting for effective face detection and recognition.
-Poor lighting conditions may lead to failures in recognition.

-4. **User Privacy**: The system must comply with relevant data protection regulations (such as GDPR or CCPA) concerning employee privacy and data handling.

-5. **Server Load**: The system’s performance may be affected during peak usage times if the server cannot handle the volume of concurrent connections.

-6. **Training Data Updates**: Regular updates and retraining of the facial recognition model may be necessary to maintain accuracy as employee appearances change over time.

-7. **Network Latency**: A stable internet connection is crucial; high latency may impact the responsiveness of the attendance system.

-8. **Hardware Limitations**: The performance of the facial recognition feature may vary based on the hardware specifications of the user's device.
+1.  **Network Dependency:** The system relies on a stable local network.
+2.  **Hardware Requirements:** Requires specific hardware like IP cameras and a server machine.
+3.  **Environmental Factors:** Facial recognition accuracy can be affected by lighting and facial changes.
+4.  **Limited Integration:** Does not directly integrate with payroll or HR systems.
+5.  **On-Site Use:** Designed for on-site attendance monitoring within St. Clare College.

-### Assumptions
+##   Assumptions

-1. **User Familiarity**: It is assumed that employees are comfortable using web applications and have basic technical skills.

-2. **Browser Permissions**: Users will grant the necessary permissions for camera access in their browsers.

-3. **Registration Process**: Employees will complete the registration process correctly, including uploading a clear image for facial recognition.

-4. **Camera Positioning**: It is assumed that users will set up their cameras in a position that allows for clear visibility of their faces.

-5. **Stable Environment**: Employees will log their attendance from a stable environment without significant background movement that could interfere with facial recognition.

-6. **Internet Bandwidth**: It is assumed that employees have sufficient internet bandwidth to support real-time video streaming for face detection.

-7. **Software Updates**: Users will keep their web browsers and other relevant software updated to the latest versions for optimal functionality.

-8. **Fallback Mechanism**: It is assumed there will be a fallback mechanism (such as manual attendance) in case the facial recognition system fails to recognize an employee.
+1. Employees are willing to use the facial recognition system.
+2. The system will be properly maintained to ensure continuous operation.
+3. Sufficient training will be provided to users.

 ##  Technologies Used

-- **User Authentication**: Utilizes Django Allauth for managing user accounts and authentication.
-- **Face Detection**: Utilizes the `face-api.js` library for real-time face detection in the browser.
-- **Anti-Spoofing**: Employs the CASIA-FASD dataset to train anti-spoofing algorithms, ensuring that detected faces are not images or videos.
-- **Facial Recognition**: Implements a facial recognition model using Python to match detected faces with registered employee data.
+* **Face Recognition:** Utilizes facial recognition technology for automated attendance tracking.
+* **Database Management:** Employs a database to securely store attendance records.
+* **IP Cameras:** Uses IP cameras to capture employee facial data.
+* **Programming Languages/Frameworks:** Python, Django, OpenCV, face_recognition with DLIB

 ##  Getting Started

-To get started with this project, clone the repository and follow the setup instructions in the [INSTALL.md](INSTALL.md) file.
+To get this project running, clone the repository and carefully follow the step-by-step installation guide in the [INSTALL.md](INSTALL.md) file.

 ## Contributing

-If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.
+If you'd like to contribute to this project, please fork the repository and create a pull request with your changes or features.

 ## License